hafemeister/kanban-full-stack/README.md

     -   [1000-1200] - general code cleanup, add automations for automating quality inspections, write a handful of unit tests
     -   [1200-1400] - troubleshoot the CICD split and upgrade the cloud-run approach to a more modern, concise version

-    30 mins doc
+    -   [1700-1800] - general documentation
+    -   [1900-2300] - polishing, adding a few last minute improvements, building out some of the more complicated test cases

+#### Favorite Results

+-   definitely enjoyed taking advantage of the design power and easy that MUI provides!
+Not being a gifted designer, their tools and options are by far the best I have worked with in a while.
+-   although I had not much time to expand them, writing the unit tests for the more complicated aspects (mocking context, abstract classes etc) was actually a lot of fun!
+-   having spent a ton of time in AWS recently, I was blown away by the easy and extremely well documented SDK tools for the google cloud platform.
+It just worked extremely seemless, and if it didn't the docs were very easy to track down and comprehend.
+-   Building out the backend resources in REST was a refreshingly nice and simple, especially after having spent the last 6+ months in piles of GraphQL resolvers

 #### Learnables

--   ui designs too a lot longer than planned for, as not knowing a libary convention did not help in speeding up the code adjustments
+-   ui designs took a lot longer than planned for, as not knowing a libary convention did not help in speeding up the code adjustments
 -   testing drag and drop is rather challenging
 -   spent too much time on making code capable of being reused, instead of accepting a few more repeats to gain speed
 -   spending too much time in feature development forced me to be very skinny on test outputs
 -   I enjoyed the actual technical aspect of coding models and api endpoints a lot more than dealing with ui interactions

-#### Follow up to-dos

--   make model load generic
--   figure out if writeAttribute guards are actually needed
--   document
--   add tests
--   feat: hook up context values for switching between operator and
--   feat: finish environment prefix for collection names
--   feat: add minimum of 6 valuable tests for test coverage
+-   the abstract class approach for models makes sense from a DRY re-use perspective, but makes writing simple unit tests a lot more challenging

+#### Nice-to-add wishlist

+Things I would have liked to add with more time

+-   provide a proper offline indicator
+-   explore the usage of environment prefixing to split collections from production/localhost overlap
+-   I had looked forward to toying with the cypress integration test approach and integrating that with git-actions.
+But unfortunately time ran out.

+#### Final reflections:

+What a fun build.
+In my current position I do not have the luxury of touching all aspects of the full stack anymore.
+Hence taking this opportunity to explore new technologies in a fun weekend project was absolutely worth the extra time spent! =)